linstantnoodles/python-basics/chapter_15.md

 The second performs a relative import.
 That means the location of the program *does* matter.
 A program located in X using the relative import syntax will *not* have access to the same set of files as a program located in Y using the relative import syntax.

-### Absolute imports (import X)
+### Absolute imports (import X or from X import Y where X does not contain dots)
 .
 With absolute imports, the thing that stays the same for all files doing an absolute import is what set of files they have access to.
 So the most important thing to understand is how the import machinery in python _determines_ what that set is.

 That process looks a bit like this:

 1. Did we already import this (Is it in our module cache?)
 If so, do nothing!
 You already have it.
-If not, move on to the second check.
+If not, move on to the second check. sys.modules.
 2. Is it a built-in module?
 If so, you can totally have it!
 If not ....
 3. Is it located in any of the directories under `sys.path`?
 If so, you can have it!
 If not, sorry - we cannot import your file (python will raise an ImportError at this point)